stanleybak/vnncomp2021/benchmarks/marabou-cifar10/readme.md

 To generate the benchmarks with a particular random seed, run:
    `./generate_benchmarks.sh {seed}`
-which generates the vnn lib files, the csv file marabou-cifar10_instances.csv
+which generates the vnn lib files in specs/ and the csv file marabou-cifar10_instances.csv